WELCOME TO UNIK SKILLS BJJ!!!

 Unik Skills Training & Consulting Inc. offers high quality authentic Brazilian Jiu-jitsu.
 This component of Unik Skills Self-Defense is very popular and we welcome various ages, genders, levels of experience and fitness levels.

-Pat Major is a Brown Belt under Renzo Gracie Black Belt Pat Cooligan.
-He started training with Team Renzo Gracie Ottawa in 2004.
+Pat Major started training with Team Renzo Gracie in 2004.
 As a professional soldier, Pat travelled throughout the world and maintained a strong relationship with Renzo Gracie Jiu-jitsu.
 He started competing within a few months of training, frequently traveling to the United States to test his abilities.

 In 2006 Pat received his Blue Belt from Renzo Gracie.
-During his Brazilian Jiu-jitsu journey, he has had the opportunity to travel to California where he trained with Nelson Monteiro, Flavio Almeida, Shawn Williams, Calros Gracie Jr., and Fabio Santos.
+During his Brazilian Jiu-jitsu journey, he has had the opportunity to travel to California where he trained with Nelson Monteiro, Flavio Almeida, Shawn Williams, Carlos Gracie Jr., and Fabio Santos.
 He has also had the pleasure to meet Rickson, Rillion, Relson, Royler, Rener, and Ryron Gracie.
 In the first 4 years of BJJ, Pat competed at several Grapplers Quest events where he won a medal at every tournament he competed in.
 In 2008 Pat competed at the World Jiujitsu Championships which was a big test as a Blue Belt.
 He has travelled to New York City to visit the main Renzo Gracie Academy and up to date has had the opportunity to train with Renzo Gracie, Carlos Gracie Jr, Fabio Leopoldo, Roger Gracie, Braulio Estima, Ralph Gracie, Kurt Osiander, Guilherme Iunes, Rolles Gracie Jr, Igor Gracie, Gregor Gracie, Mark Collangello, Carl Masaro, Mark Cerrone, Marcio Feitosa, Kyra Gracie, Ricardo Almeida, Shawn Williams, and John Danaher.